National holiday – government offices and commercial banks will be closed

 Two pairs of female guardians carry grain in one gold and one silver container following behind the plow, seeding the tilled ground.

-Three circuits tilling the earth around Sanam Luang are completed and at the end the oxen are offered eight types of foods to select from: rice grain, corn, peas, sesame, liqueur, water and grass.
+Three circuits tilling the earth around Sanam Luang are completed and at the end the oxen are offered eight types of food to select from: rice grain, corn, peas, sesame, liqueur, water and grass.
 Brahman priests then interpret their selection.

 Following the ceremony, many people collect the seeds from the ground to keep as sacred objects promising a prosperous year, while others sow the ceremonial seeds mixed in with other seeds to sanctify the season’s crop.